GeorgeBrownCollege-Toronto/SPRING-2020-SMART-CONTRACT-ESSENTIALS/notes/security-considerations/sc-security-homework-01/README.md

 # Attack the Auction
-Welcome to the Blockchain for Developers DeCal's third assignment.
 You'll be getting acclimated with external calls, inheritance, and smart contract security.

 ## Homework Instructions
 Your task is to complete both `BadAuction.sol` and `GoodAuction.sol` such that they are each, respectively, vulnerable and protected from a push/pull reentrancy attack.
 Notice that both contracts inherit from `AuctionInterface.sol`.